LinruiJ/LinruiJ.github.io/_posts/2024-04-15-diversity-support.md

 #   -
 ---

-In the 24 Fall, they reveived admissions from the following institutions:
+In the 24 Fall, there were 8 people I assisted and they reveived admissions from the following institutions:
-- PhD @ UCSD  ECE x1
+- PhD @ UCSD &nbsp;ECE x1
 - PhD @ HKUST ECE x1 (Women in STEM)
 - PhD @ KAUST ECE x1 (First-Generation College Students)
 - PhD @ UVa   ECE x1 (First-Generation College Students)